slcp/stryker-runner/README.md

 ## What is it?

-Stryker Runner is a [Visual Studio Code](https://code.visualstudio.com) Extention that is intended to allow users to easily and selectively run Stryker mutation tests against (currently) Javascript and Typescript projects.
+Stryker Runner is a [Visual Studio Code](https://code.visualstudio.com) Extension that is intended to allow users to easily and selectively run Stryker mutation tests against (currently) Javascript and Typescript projects.

 ## Why bother with it?